Singtel special discounted shares to be transferred to holders' CDP accounts; CPF withdrawal conditions to be waived

 For those who choose to keep their shares, no action is required, said Singtel and CPF.

 Until Nov 21, individuals who choose to sell their shares can still retain the proceeds in their CPF ordinary accounts.
-After that, those who decide to sell their shares can receive the proceeds in cash.
+After that, those who decide to sell their shares can choose to receive the proceeds in cash or retain them in their ordinary accounts.

 Those who already sold their Singtel special discounted shares between Jan 1, 2025 and Apr 7, 2026 and had their sale proceeds credited to their CPF accounts can apply to withdraw their proceeds in cash.